gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 C:\Projects\Analysis.docx  Success
 ```

-This command removes the label and custom protection from a single file named **Analysis.docx.** Because the policy is configured to require justification to remove a label, the justification reason is also supplied so that the command can complete without prompting the user for the reason.
+This command removes the label and custom protection from a single file named **Analysis.docx**.
+Because the policy is configured to require justification to remove a label, the justification reason is also supplied so that the command can complete without prompting the user for the reason.

 ### Example 10: (Classic client only) Apply the "General" label to all files in a folder and any of its subfolders